sjspielman/sjspielman.github.io/_posts/2015-6-1-pyvolve.md

 <br>
 The code shown above will simulate a nucleotide alignment of 250 positions along the phylogeny provided in `file_with_tree.tre`.
 This code simulates nucleotides according to default parameters: mutation rates among nucleotides are equal, and nucleotide equilibrium frequencies are equal at 0.25 each.
 We can customize these parameters by adding a *second argument to Model*: a dictionary of parameters to customize.

 To customize mutation rates, we can use the key `"mu"`.
-This key should have an associated value of a dictionary of mutation rates (denoted by keys `"AT"`, `"AC"`, etc.).
+This key should have an associated value of a dictionary of mutation rates.
+Mutation rates are symmetric, denotated by keys `"AT"`, `"AC"`, etc. (where "AT" is the rate from A to T, and conversely T to A).
 To customize frequencies, we can use the key `"state_freqs"`, whose associated value should be a list/numpy array of frequencies ordered ACGT.

 This code chunk simulates nucleotide sequences with customized parameters:
 {% highlight python %}